github/codeql/docs/codeql/codeql-cli/about-codeql-workspaces.rst

 .. include:: ../reusables/beta-note-package-management.rst

 CodeQL workspaces are used to group multiple CodeQL packs together.
-CodeQL packs in the same workspace are automatically available as source dependencies for each other when running any CodeQL command that resolves queries.
-This makes it easier to develope and maintain multiple, related CodeQL packs.
-A typical use case for a CodeQL workspace is for developing one or more CodeQL library packs and one or more query packs that depends on it in them in the same location.
+A typical use case for a CodeQL workspace is for developing a set of CodeQL library and query packs that are mutually dependent.
+For more information on CodeQL packs, see ":doc:`About CodeQL packs <about-codeql-packs>`."

 The main benefit of a CodeQl workspace is that it is easier to develop and maintain multiple CodeQL packs.
-When a CodeQL workspace is used, all CodeQL packs in the workspace are available as source dependencies for each other when running any CodeQL command that resolves queries.
+When a CodeQL workspace is used, all CodeQL packs in the workspace are available as *source dependencies* for each other when running any CodeQL command that resolves queries.
 This makes it easier to develope and maintain multiple, related CodeQL packs.

 In most cases, the CodeQL workspace and all CodeQL packs contained in it should be stored in the same git repository so the development environment is more easily sharable.